rlaunch/home-assistant.io/source/_integrations/recorder.markdown

 In this event, it may be possible to recover the old database by following the [SQLite recovery guide](https://www.sqlite.org/recovery.html).

-The system will create a persistent notification and will fire the event `recorder_database_corrupt` if corruption is detected.
+To ensure users are promptly informed of such incidents, the system will create a [persistent notification](/integrations/persistent_notification/) and will fire the event `recorder_database_corrupt` if corruption is detected.
+You can use this event in your [automations](/docs/automation/trigger/#event-trigger) to perform custom actions when corruption is detected.

 ## Custom database engines